Lia Thomas is a trans woman competing for the University of Pennsylvania women’s swimming team, recently winning a national championship.

 In that time I’ve gotten questions and messages from people across the spectrum — supporting and opposing Thomas competing in women’s NCAA swimming.
 I’ve also seen false or partly false information shared as fact.

-As Thomas returns to competition and takes aim at national championships and, possibly, national records, we’re setting the record straight here on some claims.
+We’re setting the record straight here on some claims.
 These numbers are as of the publication date — If they change with future performances by Thomas, we will adjust as we want this analysis to remain accurate.

 Lia Thomas broke a record by 38 seconds